Harry556/Crazy_Snake/README.md

 ## :man_in_tuxedo:Game flow (by Huang xinghai)
 1. Game title and options menu will be displayed on the main page
-2. Player can press key [1-5], it will go to the following page.
+2. Player can press key [1-5] to select line and press space to enter, it will go to the following page.
 3. 1.
 [1]Start a new game
 4. 2.
 [2]Load the game
 5. 3.
 [3]How to play